Want to Become a Campus Ambassador?

 Admissions Information Sessions

 The Office of Undergraduate Admissions conducts information sessions Monday-Friday at 9:00 a.m. for prospective students who have not yet applied.
+Space is limited and your reservation is appreciated.
+Please check in at the Visitor Center in 101 Sproul Hall and you will be directed to the location of the presentation.
 These sessions conclude before the 10:00 a.m. daily public tour.
-There are no admissions presentations on weekends, university holidays, or for group tours.
+There are no admissions presentations on weekends and university holidays.
+Groups interested in an admissions presentation may place a request online at http://tinyurl.com/ouarequest

 Can't attend an admissions information session?
-Visit Picture Yourself at Berkeley to sign up for a personalized web page offering campus information tailored to your interests.
+Visit Picture Yourself at Berkeley to receive e-mail updates on how to apply and upcoming events.

-The next Cal Day, UC Berkeley's annual open house, will be on April 12, 2014.
+Cal Day, UC Berkeley's annual open house, takes place in April.
 Visit the Cal Day website for more information.

 Since UC Berkeley is located in an urban area, parking is limited and can be difficult to obtain.
 The University recommends using public transportation whenever possible.
 If traveling by car, please be aware that the University does not offer any public parking, and street parking is limited by meters.
 To find the most convenient parking locations, please see our parking list of privately owned garages and lots near the Visitor Center.
 Parking rates will vary depending on the location.